 Our Board of Directors is committed to sound and effective governance practices.
 Our Board of Directors has adopted corporate governance guidelines titled "Corporate Governance Guidelines and Principles of the Board of Directors" which provide a framework of governance principles and procedures to assist in the operation of the Board of Directors.
-The guidelines address, among other things, director qualifications, director independence, composition of the Board, director responsibilities, Board committees, Board committees, Board committees, Board committees and and Corporate Governance Committee Governance Committee and approval of the Board of Directors.
+The guidelines address, among other things, director qualifications, director independence, composition of the Board, director responsibilities, Board committees, Board self-evaluation and management review and succession.
+The Nominating and Corporate Governance Committee reviews the guidelines periodically, and the guidelines may be amended at any time upon recommendation by Nominating and Corporate Governance Committee and approval of the Board of Directors.